precice/micro-manager/paper.md

 # Statement of need

-Two-scale coupled simulations have already been done in several application areas, such as porous media  [e.g. @Bastidas_two_scale; @Gaerttner_two_scale], computational mechanics [e.g. @Fritzen_adaptivity] and biomechanics [e.g. @Lambers_liver_multiscale].
+Two-scale coupled simulations have already been done in several application areas, such as porous media  [e.g., @Bastidas_two_scale; @Gaerttner_two_scale], computational mechanics [e.g., @Fritzen_adaptivity] and biomechanics [e.g., @Lambers_liver_multiscale].
 For each of these publications, the coupling software is implemented from scratch.
 Such implementations typically involve communication between the scales, coupling schemes, and other case-specific technical solutions.
 For coupled problems on a single scale, preCICE handles these coupling aspects.
 The Micro Manager is a thin layer on top of preCICE, which enables preCICE to couple problems across two scales.
 Compared to existing multiscale coupling software such as [MUSCLE3](https://github.com/multiscale/muscle3) [@MUSCLE3], [MUI](https://github.com/MxUI/MUI) [@MUI], and [AMUSE](https://github.com/amusecode/amuse) [@Amuse], the Micro Manager is an add-on package to the general coupling library preCICE and not a stand-alone coupling solution.

-For single-scale simulations, many widely-used solvers such as OpenFOAM, FEniCS, deal.II and more, are already coupled using preCICE.
+For single-scale simulations, many widely-used solvers such as OpenFOAM, FEniCS, deal.II, and more are already coupled using preCICE.
 Additionally, preCICE has a steadily growing community [@preCICE_v2].
 Using the Micro Manager, we expose these advantages of using preCICE for multiscale scenarios.
 According to @Alowayyed_multiscale_exascale, our solution falls into the heterogeneous multiscale computing pattern.
 For this pattern, high-performance computing (HPC) software is still rare [@Alowayyed_multiscale_exascale].
 Application-tailored software packages for multiscale simulations with massively parallel capabilities, such as the one by @Natale_RAS_cancer, exist, but they do not propose a general software solution. preCICE scales on tens of thousands of MPI ranks [@preCICE_HPC] and the Micro Manager is capable of adaptively (\autoref{fig:ManagerSolution}) running micro simulations in parallel.
-We are proposing a software solution which could potentially solve large two-scale coupled problems efficiently, while building on existing single-scale know-how.
+We are proposing a software solution that could potentially solve large two-scale coupled problems efficiently, while building on existing single-scale know-how.

 ![Macro simulation with an averaged view of the materials (illustrated by stripes) is coupled via preCICE to a set of micro simulations controlled by the Micro Manager.
 The enlarged micro simulation shows a representative micro structure with the different materials.
 Micro simulations are run adaptively: highlighted ones are active, rest are inactive.\label{fig:ManagerSolution}](ManagerSolution.png)